Saransh-cpp/ocred_backend/README.md

 # Backend

-Base repository for the backend API of `AiView`.
+Base repository for the backend API of `OCRed`.

 ## Running locally
 1. Create a virtual environment